Tavík František Šimon

-Tavík František Šimon (13 May 1877 in Železnice, Bohemia (now the Czech Republic) – 19 December 1942 in Prague), was a Czech painter, etcher, and woodcut artist.
+Tavík František Šimon (13 May 1877 – 19 December 1942) was a Czech painter, etcher and woodcut artist.
 Born František Šimon, he later adopted the additional name 'Tavík', which was his mother's maiden name, generally signing his work T. F. Šimon.
 Largely ignored during the Communist era in Czechoslovakia, his work has received greater attention in recent years.

 Life and career

-Šimon was born in Železnice (known at that time as Eisenstadtl) near Jičín.
+Šimon was born in Železnice in Bohemia, Austria-Hungary (now the Czech Republic).
 As a student at the Academy of Fine Arts, Prague, he received a stipend that allowed him to travel to Italy, Belgium, England and France.
 He had his first solo exhibition in Prague in 1905, and a Paris exhibition in 1906.
 His extensive travels would eventually also bring him to New York City, London, the Netherlands, Spain, Morocco, Ceylon (now Sri Lanka), India, and Japan, images of all of which appear in his work.

 After spending 1904–1914 based in Paris, Šimon returned to Prague and became a professor at the Academy of Fine Arts in 1928.
+He married Vilma Kracík on 17 February 1906, in Prague.
+They had five children: Kamit (1906), Eva (1908), Ivan (1914) and Pavel (1920).
 In 1917, he became a founding member of the Hollar Association of Czech Graphic Artists, which he later chaired.